lieszkol/november-gallery/README.md

 ### (3) Drop the Plugin Onto your CMS Page(s)

-The plugin provides three components that you can drop onto your CMS pages.
+The plugin provides three components that you can drop onto your CMS Pages/Partials/Layouts.

 #### Embedded Gallery

-Drop this component onto your CMS Page/Partial/Layout to show a gallery of images within your page using various layouts, with optional full-screen (lightbox-style) viewing.
+Use this if you wish to show a gallery of images within your page using various layouts, with optional full-screen (lightbox-style) viewing.

 #### Pop-up Lightbox

-Drop this component onto your CMS Page/Partial/Layout to include a lightbox-style 'pop-up' gallery that is only shown when the user clicks on an element (such as a link/button/image).
+Use this if you wish to add a lightbox-style 'pop-up' gallery to your page that is only shown when the user clicks on an element (such as a link/button/image).

 #### Image List Only

+Use this if you wish to only load a list of images without render

 ## Support